 Blake Atwood is a media historian, whose research and teaching focus on the intersection of technology, culture, and politics in the Middle East.
 Increasingly drawn to media as material objects, he is currently working on two book manuscripts.
-The first is a history of videocassettes in Iran, and the second is tentatively titled Ditches, Dumps, and Documents: Media Infrastructure in Lebanon.
+The first is a history of videocassettes in Iran, and the second is tentatively titled Ditches, Dumps, and Dishes: Media, Infrastructure, and the Environment in Lebanon.
 Atwood is also the author of Reform Cinema in Iran: Film and Political Change in the Islamic Republic (Columbia University Press, 2016).
 Before coming to AUB, he taught at the University of Texas at Austin and the University of Pennsylvania.

 Technology and Culture

 MCOM 203: Arab Media & Society

 MCOM 227: Media and the Environment

 MCOM 302: Seminar in Arab Media & Society

 "A City by the Sea: Uncovering Beirut's Media Waste," Communication, Culture, and Critique 12, no. 1 (March 2019): 53-71.